tughi/recode/docs/Code.md

 - Type parameters are deduced from the arguments — including through pointer types (`^T`, `[^]T`) and, for a generic method, from the receiver.
 - A type parameter that appears only in the return type (e.g. `proc make<T>() -> ^T`) cannot be inferred and requires explicit type arguments; the call is rejected with `Cannot infer type arguments`.
-- The type-argument list must match the type-parameter list in length; each instantiation with distinct type arguments compiles a separate copy of the procedure (monomorphization).
+- The type-argument list must match the type-parameter list in length.
 - The `<` of a type-argument list follows the callee directly, with no space — a `<` with surrounding spaces is the less-than operator.
 - A generic procedure must be instantiated and called; it cannot be used as a value or assigned to a procedure pointer, and it cannot be `external`.